High School Summer Program

 Weekend Activities:

-We work to make sure students have plenty of fun during their experience on campus!
+We work to make sure students have plenty of fun !

 Saturdays and Sundays provide an opportunity for students to participate in supervised, group programs.
 These are more than fun experiences—they also teach students how to handle themselves in larger groups and provide opportunities for greater independence.
 Students will enjoy activities including an on-campus carnival day featuring fun games and activities like a giant slip-n-slide, and possibly even a visit from the Kona Ice Truck, as well as an ever-popular Student Talent Show.